 Registrations are an alternative to incorporating a company.
 You may choose to register as a Sole-Proprietorship or as a Partnership.
 This allows you to operate a business, however, the owner accepts all risks, including profit and losses, and assumes all taxes for the business under their personal tax return.

-Two requirements for Registering in Saskatchewan:
+Three requirements for Registering in Saskatchewan:

 The report only searches incorporated names within the Information Services Corporation in the Province of Saskatchewan.
 The Province of Saskatchewan uses their discretion in approving the name and they do not warrant any issue over name conflict.
-The government fee is $60.00

 We will assist you in providing the Name Availability proposal and acceptance.